 Not possible to monetize

-When it comes to designing a blog, WordPress remains the first choice, thanks not only to its ease of use, but also the seemingly endless array of options it offers more advanced users.
-After that, with around 98% fewer users, comes Blogger in second place, which is targeted more at private enthusiasts.
-Neck-and-neck with Blogger is Wix, which offers both a better overall package and seems to be on the ascent.
+When it comes to designing a blog, WordPress remains the first choice, thanks not only to its ease of use but also the seemingly endless array of options it offers more advanced users.
+After that, with around 98% fewer users, comes Blogger in second place, which is targeted more at enthusiasts.
+Neck-and-neck with Blogger is Wix, which offers both a better overall package and seems to be growing in popularity.

-Among the remainder, Ghost and Medium are perhaps the two most worth watching owing to their potentials as well as the interesting options they provide for individual users.
+Among the remainder, Ghost and Medium are perhaps the two most worth watching owing to their potential and the interesting options they offer individual users.

-WordPress remains the undisputed king in the world of blogging, largely because it offers something to both experts and beginners.
-More than that though, innovation is an ever-present part of the software, and its developers invest heavily in keeping their platform up to date.
-In this sense, how Tumblr develops following its purchase by WordPress's parent company in 2019 is definitely something to watch out for.
+WordPress remains the undisputed king in the world of blogging, largely because it offers something to both pros and beginners.
+More than that though, the software is always changing and innovative, and its developers invest heavily in keeping their platform up to date.
+In this sense, how Tumblr develops following its purchase by WordPress's parent company is definitely something to keep tabs on.

 Owing to its ease of use and sleek design, Wix, a site builder, rounds out the Top 3.
-Although not exclusively for blogs, Wix makes it possible to design an attractive website quickly and professionally, even without a degree in Computer Science or Information Technology.
-As a result, we have no problem recommending the Israeli blog software.
+Although not exclusively for blogs, Wix makes it possible to design an attractive website quickly and professionally, even without programming know-how.
+As a result, we have no problem recommending it as a blogging platform.

 Ghost and Medium are two alternatives that we feel are particularly interesting for individual authors.

-WordPress clearly stakes out first place, accounting for a massive 95.7% of the blogs from our sample for which we could determine their integration.
+WordPress accounts for a massive 95.7% of the blogs from our sample that we could determine an integration for.
 In concrete numbers, out of 5 million websites and 722,542 blog integrations, 691,237 were WordPress.

 If you like the way a particular blog looks and want to know what integrations it uses, check out EXPERTE.com's Technology Check.
-Our tool will tell you everything you want to know by simply entering the URL of the site in question.
+After entering a blog's URL, it will tell you everything you want to know.